 CITY OF TALLAHASSEE PARKS AND RECREATION BOARD

-This board serves as advisors to the Tallahassee City Commission and according to the City’s by-laws at least one member of the Board will be a member of the Tallahassee Garden Club.
+This board was created to advise the Tallahassee City Commission on all matters that affect the city and county’s park and recreational facilities.
+Pursuant to the City’s by-laws at least one member of the Board will be a member of the Tallahassee Garden Club.
 The Board encourages citizen participation; presents or discusses policies and programs affecting parks and recreation; studies issues; provides input on the values, goals and objectives of a program; develops program plans; and makes recommendations to both the Parks and Recreation Department and the City Commission for overall quality program/service deliveries.

 FRIENDS OF MACLAY, INC.